simon1uo/vue-dndnr/docs/components/resizable.md

 # Resizable Component

-The `Resizable` component allows you to make any element resizable.
+The `Resizable` component allows you to make any element resizable with customizable handles and constraints.

 ## Basic Usage Demo